BookCheckin

 The traditional process means collecting each guest’s data, identifying their document, completing the form, and submitting it to the relevant system within 24 hours of arrival.

 Doing it by hand for every reservation is slow and error-prone, especially when managing several properties or simultaneous arrivals.
+If you collect data on paper, at least use a sheet with every Annex I field so none is left blank.

 Automate the traveller report with BookCheckin